Uvita: Beach Town on the Pacific Coast of Costa Rica

 You can sort of see in this picture how the tide is coming in from both sides of the whale’s tail.

 We were only there for two nights and we were taking a break from driving the car.
 So we didn’t go to any waterfalls and whale watching is not something I can do, although I’d recommend both if someone else was visiting.
+Uvita is a small town and it is quite easy to walk around.
+We enjoyed looking at all the buildings, but expecially liked the wildlife.

 a horse hanging out in the road,

-And a tree asking you not to throw trash there.
+and a tree asking you not to throw trash there.

 Many places in Costa Rica have grates that the trash goes in.
 Someone told us these grates keep the trash off the ground so that all the dogs running around don’t get at it.
-But being off the ground doesn;t prevent birds from picking in it.
+But being off the ground doesn't prevent birds from picking in it.

 And saw an iguana on the road.

-We had a lovely meal at Sebas restaurant and enjoyed our short stay in Uvita during our eco-tourism trip to Costa Rica.
 After two nights we hit the road again to get to Puerto Jiménez, close to the southern end of the Osa Peninsula.
-We stayed at tthe Corcovada Beach Lodge.
+We stayed at the Corcovada Beach Lodge while in Puerto Jimenez.

 New!
 Comments